SmithB/surfaceChange/README.md

 -list11   path to ATL11 files used to make the data files in -b.
 The ATL11 filenames are included in the metadata.

 --region  two character abbreviation for region name.
-Used to determine gridding projection parameters and is part of output file name
+Used to determine gridding projection parameters and is part of output file name.

 --cycles  four digit integer indicating beginning cycle and ending cycle